 Importing Google Chrome Passwords Into Dashlane

-Automatic imports work from Chrome, Firefox and Internet Explorer (read our Internet Explorer review), as well as from other password managers.
+Automatic imports work from Chrome, Firefox and Internet Explorer, as well as from other password managers.
 However, if you use any other browser, you’ll need to manually export your passwords as a CSV file before importing.

 Besides passwords, you can also use Dashlane to securely store notes and your personal details, such as names, addresses, emails, phone numbers and more.
 Furthermore, there’s a separate area for payments where you can save all your bank cards for easy access whenever you need to pay for something.